appcelerator-forks/appersonlabs.TiCalabash/README.md

 Make sure you replace the folders with the actual folders on your system.

+## Strider configuration
+soon.
+A strider module that seamlessly integrates with TiCalabash is coming whenever Andrew can finish the module.

+## Training
+Training by Codex Labs for TiCalabash is in the planning stage.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

 ## Release History
+1.1.2 - Updated calabash-android to 0.5.5 and calabash-cucumber to 0.12.2 ( iOS 8 compatibility)
 1.0.4 - Added Sample features
 1.0.0 - TiCalabash wraps calabash